 Fluent in Spanish, Lisa has worked extensively in the Hispanic market.
 She had advertising sales responsibilities for Caballero Spanish Radio in New York where she also wrote the company’s trade newsletter, Hispanic Age.
 During two years in Spain, she directed ad sales, and wrote articles, for an English language city publication in Madrid.
 She started her career as a Bilingual Elementary School Teacher in Madison, Wisconsin.

 Among the many awards and honors she has received: YWCA Salute to Women Achievers; Working Woman Magazine’s award for Innovation in Entrepreneurship, PRSA award for Best Newsletter, PRWeek’s Solo Practitioner of the Year in Public Relations and she was a finalist for NAWBO’S (National Association of Women Business Owners) Signature Award.
 In 2009, she was nominated for a Latinos in Social Media Award, in the category of the Best NY Latino(a) Social Network Leader.
-Her very first award, from the Little Red Train Camp, was for “Most Friendly Girl in her Group.”
+Her very first award, from the Little Red Train Camp, (pre-school) was for “Most Friendly Girl in her Group.”

 Over the years Lisa Skriloff has been active in numerous associations including the Hispanic Public Relations Association, the Black Public Relations Association, the diversity committee of the Ad Club of NY and has served on the boards of the Publicity Club of New York and the National Association of Women Business Owners-NYC Chapter.
 She has lent her marketing and public relations skills on a pro bono basis to organizations such as Asian Women in Business and the American Women’s Economic Development associations.
 A graduate of the University of Wisconsin – Madison, she has chaired the NY Chapter of Cabinet 99, the Women’s Leadership Council of the Wisconsin Alumni Association (WAA) and served on the Board of the WAA.